-- Most ResMed devices can automatically adjust for changes in altitude and run on virtually any power supply in the world, with a suitable adapter.
+- Most ResMed devices can automatically adjust for changes in altitude and run on most power supplies with a suitable adapter.

 - Remember, you can use your device on the plane, but not your humidifier, as aircraft turbulence increases the risk of water spillage and damage to the device.

 - ResMed recommends the use of distilled or deionised water to fill your humidifier tub.

 - Your hotel room may not have a power socket located near the bed head, so pack an extension cord to use your device and mask, comfortably

 The following information should always be within reach:

 - Contact details for your ResMed accredited outlet or doctor

 - A copy of the ResMed positive airway pressure device travel letter for assistance in carrying the device through security and on the aircraft